hsinha14/python-kickstart/README.md

 # python-kickstart
-The initial sample project used for python training
+The initial sample project used for python trainings